menu

 Setting & Lifestyle

-Overall, Bidwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bidwell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics

-The percentage of adults in Bidwell with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.91% of adults in Bidwell have a bachelor's degree or advanced degree.
+The citizens of Bidwell are slightly less educated than the national average of 21.84% for the average city or town: 16.91% of adults in Bidwell have a bachelor's degree or advanced degree

 The per capita income in Bidwell in 2018 was $32,667, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $130,668 for a family of four.
 However, Bidwell contains both very wealthy and poor people as well.
 Bidwell also has one of the higher rates of people living in poverty in the nation, with 30.60% of its population below the federal poverty line.